 All that sniffling and snuffling, itchy eyes and blocked nose symptoms is medically called 'rhinoconjunctivitis'.
-A recent study published in the American Journal of Clinical Nutrition gave 173 sufferers, during hayfever season, either 2 capsules of probiotics providing 3 billion units of bacteria or identical placebos in this randomised controlled placebo trial.
+A study published in the American Journal of Clinical Nutrition gave 173 sufferers, during hayfever season, either 2 capsules of probiotics providing 3 billion units of bacteria or identical placebos in this randomised controlled placebo trial.
 At the end of 8 weeks those taking the probiotics had improved (less symptoms) by 68%, compared to the placebo group who reported 19% improvement.
 So, those on probiotics had improved by 49% compared to placebo.

 So, consider taking a probiotic supplement during hayfever season.
 This study used a combination of Lactobacillus and Bifidobacteria.

 Vitamin C is the most important anti-allergy vitamin.
 It is a powerful promoter of a strong immune system, immediately calms down allergic reactions and is also anti-inflammatory.
 Blood levels of vitamin C have been shown to be low both in people with treated and untreated asthma.
 It’s really recommended for everyone at an absolute minimum of 1,000mg (1g) a day, although 2,000mg (2g) or more is optimum for most people, whether or not you have allergies.
 If you are suffering from allergic symptoms, you might want to take twice this amount on a regular basis.
 Since vitamin C is in and out of the body within six hours, it’s best taken in divided doses, either 1g in the morning and 1g at lunch or, if you’re taking larger amounts, 1g four times a day.